neontribe/my-best-life/content/services/london-philharmonic-orchestra-lpo-junior-artists.md

 organisation: London Philharmonic Orchestra
 title: LPO Junior Artists
 shortDescription: Annual orchestral programme
+image:
+  image: img/young-orchestra.jpeg
+  imageAlt: Close up of a few individuals playing instruments in an orchestra
 description: "A programme for talented young musicians from under-represented backgrounds.
 One-to-one instrumental sessions with a player mentor from the LPO.
 Insight sessions about the music profession with external guests.